 The focal point is the fabulous demilune (half-moon-shaped) windows.
 The building has three demilune windows and the apartment she chose has two of them.
 If you’re planning to get replacement windows, make sure that the design and materials you’ll choose are suitable to the space you’re renovating.

 Rohrer rearranges things often and with such an open space, redecorating can be accomplished in a jiffy.
 Function merges with imagination, and even decorative items must have a purpose.
 Open shelving serves as room dividers and also storage for a collection of colorful earthenware pottery dishes.
 In front of one of the windows is her workspace.
 A large desk, reading chair and a cowhide rug combine to become her favorite place to read and work.

 Loft life encourages tenants to whittle down clothes and other belongings, leaving only the most necessary of things.
 Upshur points out that the benefits to loft life include the positive aspects of downsizing, living a simpler life and creating fewer footprints.
+There are furnished apartments in nairobi that are ready to be rented.
 Residents learn to improvise and utilize every single space for living and storage.
 Rohrer’s bedside tables serve as storage for some of her kitchenware.
 Her spices are held in an old display rack for wine.

 Rohrer’s loft is perfect for her single lifestyle.
 The enormous windows afford lots of sunlight and a view of downtown.
 No curtains are necessary.
 Privacy is not an issue since the loft is high above surrounding buildings.
 “It is more important to me to look out than to have privacy inside,” she explained.